 Golden oldie?
 Golden goodies!
 The final post of Oli’s 12th barkday bonanza is our tasty adaptations of favourite dog treat recipes in glorious gold.
 We adapted all sorts of golden dog treat recipes for Oli’s golden oldie birthday celebrations.
 In addition to the golden birthday cake and special birthday treats, we made golden versions of go-to treats and favourites for the birthday buffet.
 Here’s the scoop on our turmeric and coconut milk gelatin gummies, lamb and carrot meatballs, and coconut oil treats with turmeric.
 Yum!

 Gelatin Gummy Dog Treats with Turmeric and Coconut Milk

 Glorious Golden Gummies

 Gummies gummies, gummies!
 I’ve been trying to keep a batch of gummies on hand at all times as part of our Year of the Dog resolutions, and turmeric gummies are one of our dogs favourites.
 They’re also one of my favourite ways to include turmeric in their diets since gummies make sharing less messy.
 Turmeric stains, but turmeric gummies are easy on hands and white fur.
 Shortly after Oli’s cataract surgery, I made a batch of turmeric gummies with coconut milk powder.
 They were a massive hit with the dogs.
-I’ve run out of coconut milk powder and am limiting pantry items pre-move, so I opted to adapt the recipe to use coconut milk instead.
+I’ve run out of coconut milk powder and we’re limiting pantry items pre-move, so I opted to adapt the recipe to use coconut milk instead.
 Easy and doggone delicious.

 Turmeric and Coconut Milk Gummy Dog Treat Recipe Adaptation